privacy-scaling-explorations/mixer/README.md

     - A MixerRegistry contract that can deploy Mixer and Semaphore contract

-    - A ForwarderRegistryERC20 contract that is used by surrogeth deamon to register globaly and to get statistic on usage
+    - A ForwarderRegistryERC20 contract that is used by the Surrogeth deamon to register globaly and to get statistic on usage

     - Gas costs after the Istanbul network upgrade is currently 1.2 million per deposit and 378k to 420k per withdrawal.
 The gas cost for each withdrawal